 The members of the Board have diverse backgrounds and expertise and were selected on the belief that the Company and its stakeholders would benefit from such a range of talent and expertise.
 The Company has not adopted a policy relating to the identification and nomination of women directors but has sought to attract diversity at the Board and executive levels on the advice of the Nominating Committee pursuant to the recruitment efforts of management of the Company.
 On August 27, 2015, the Nominating Committee Charter was amended to formally add diversity as a key consideration with respect to director recruitment, which would include gender.
 In particular, the Nominating Committee Charter now provides that the Nominating Committee is responsible for recommending, as required, director candidates to be considered against objective criteria, having due regard for the benefits of diversity, to reflect the needs of the Board.
-Although presently none of the Company's directors are women, the Company believes in the importance of increased diversity, including the identification and nomination of women to the Board.
-The Company has two women in executive level positions out of a total of five executive officer positions (equal to 40%).
-The Corporation has not adopted a target regarding the representation of women on the Board or in executive officer positions.
-Rather, the Board and Nominating Committee consider highlyqualified candidates and take into consideration additional diversity criteria including gender, age, nationality, cultural and educational background, business knowledge, sector specific knowledge and other experience, in identifying and selecting candidates for the Board and executive positions, which the Corporation believes is adequate in assessing gender diversity at the Board and executive levels.
+At present, one of the Company's seven directors (one of five independent directors) is a woman and one of four executives who report to the Corporation's Chief Executive Officer is a woman.
+The Company believes in the importance of increased diversity, including the identification and nomination of women to the Board.
+The Company has not adopted a target regarding the representation of women on the Board or in executive officer positions.
+Rather, the Board and Nominating Committee consider highly-qualified candidates and take into consideration additional diversity criteria including gender, age, nationality, cultural and educational background, business knowledge, sector specific knowledge and other experience, in identifying and selecting candidates for the Board and executive positions, which the Company believes is adequate in assessing gender diversity at the Board and executive levels.